ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* spot

-Not applicable to a user-defined plot
+Not applicable to a user-defined plot.

 <a id="compolyx.plot_data.UserDefinedData.text_threshold"></a>